 3:11 – Relax, It’s Just Type

-• The Typography Idea Book: Inspiration from 50 Masters (Type, Fonts, Graphic Design)
+- The Typography Idea Book: Inspiration from 50 Masters

-Share this post with a designer friend and voice your views in the comments below.
+Share this with a designer friend who loves type and voice your views in the comments below.